Jdogcrane/EmployeeManager/README.md

 * Added function the updates assigned manager based off user input
 * Added validator for prompts

 >Notes: Had some confusion on what was needed to do for this assignment.
-Gif showed more than what was in the HW readme.
+Gif showed more than what was written in the HW readme.
 I followed readme the best I could, although it would of been nice to see the normal layout for the assignment for better clarity.

 ## Preview
 ![alt link= this is the place for the site preview](./assets/preview.gif)